Bibliography: links, citations and online publications|

 ANSI, American National

 Information on the SI within this reference is primarily based on three NIST publications, which are available in electronic (acrobat pdf) format.
 (If you do not have this software, you may wish to obtain it free from Adobe.)

 Note: The BIPM SI Brochure (9th Edition) was published on May 20, 2019.
-Upcoming corresponding editions of NIST SP 330 and SP 811 will be published soon that reflect the changes incorporated in the BIPM SI Brochure (9th Edition).
-Electronic copies of SP 811:2008 and SP 330:2008 as described below.
+The corresponding editions of NIST SP 330:2019 is now available.
+An updated edition of SP 811 will be published soon that reflects the changes incorporated in the BIPM SI Brochure (9th Edition).
+Electronic copies of SP 330:2019 and SP 811:2008 are available online from the Bibliography.